Calmquist/calmquist.github.io/_posts/2024-03-11-undercity-noir-part-7.md

 We discussed several plans for getting in, finding the artifact, obtaining it, dealing with unforeseen situations and getting out.
 Getting out was the weakest part of the plan since we will be on a space ship without a clear way off.
 We may have to rely on Luck, luck charms and Impulse Buy points to get through it, but it should be possible.

-We still need to get a ticket for Series, but we should have a way to get everyone else on board.
+We still need to get a ticket for Ceres, but we should have a way to get everyone else on board.
 We have Simon as an insider and Petro Magnum as a sleeper agent.
 Blake and Xaka will have an opportunity to authenticate the artifact.
 We also have a few ways of dealing with security cameras temporarily.

 With the information we gained, Blake's Oracle ability and Xaka's Intelligence Analysis, we were able to reduce BAD from -5 to -4.
 That should be doable.